sematext/docs/docs/logagent/input-plugin-postgresql.md

 Input plugin to use PostgreSQL queries as input and stream the output into Logagent.

 - run queries frequently
-- choose timezone and format for query time
+- choose time zone and format for query time
 - use multiple SQL query statements

 Applications: